shindi-renuo/finman/README.md

 # Finman

-An open-source finance manager for individiauls written in Ruby on Rails.
+An open-source finance manager for individuals written in Ruby on Rails.

 *More details coming soon.*